kaonashi-tyc/Rewrite/README.md

 ### Notes & Observations:
 * Each Convolutional layer is followed by a Batch Normalization layer then a ReLu layer.
 * The network is minimized against pixel wise **MAE**(Mean Absolute Error) between predicted output and ground truth, rather than than more commonly used **MSE**(Mean Square Error), as mentioned in Erik's blog.
 MAE tends to yield sharper and cleaner image, while MSE falls to more blurred and grayish ones.
 Also [total variation loss](https://en.wikipedia.org/wiki/Total_variation_denoising) is applied for image smoothness.
-* Layer number **n** is configurable, the larger n tends to generate more detailed and cleaner output, but takes longer time to train, usual choice is 2 or 3.
+* Layer number **n** is configurable, the larger n tends to generate more detailed and cleaner output, but takes longer time to train, usual choice is between [2, 4].
 * Big convolutions for better details.
 During my experiments, I started out using stacked straightup plain 3x3 convolutions, but it end up performing badly or not converging on more difficult and exotic fonts.
 So I end up this trickling down shape architecture, with various size of convolutions on different layers, each contains about the same number of parameters, so the network can capture details at different level.
 * Dropout is essential for convergence.
 Without it, the network simply gives up or trapped in trivial solutions, like all white or black images.
 * Fully-Connected layers used in both Erik and Shumeet's work didn't work very well for Chinese characters, generating noisier and unstable output.
 My guess is that Chinese characters are much more complex in structure and by nature closer to images than letters, so a CNN based approach makes more sense in this case.